 “We send recordings of the virtual events to members living in the district,” she said.
 “We are trying to educate them on the candidates we’ve endorsed.”

 The town halls are a great way for members to really know where these candidates stand.
-During a call with Rep. Wild last week, for example, the first-term congresswoman outlined her pro-union stances and an agenda she said Congress would push forward if voters elect more pro-worker candidates this fall.
+During a call with Rep. Wild in mid-September, for example, the first-term congresswoman outlined her pro-union stances and an agenda she said Congress would push forward if voters elect more pro-worker candidates this fall.

 “I am so appreciative of the Teamsters’ support,” she said.
 “I will always have your back.
 Organized labor is something that should be treasured in this country.”

 Wild noted that expanding union membership is essential because it helps not only members, but nonunion workers as well.
 Wages and benefits improve in areas with higher union density, she said.
 Additionally, those workers who have fared the best during this coronavirus pandemic when it comes to holding on to their jobs tend to be union members.

 Asked about pension reform, Wild noted she was a sponsor of the Butch Lewis Act, which passed the House with bipartisan support in July 2019.
 She said ensuring workers and retirees get the benefits they paid into are paramount.

 “You can’t make promises to people during their working years and then not be able to rely on them,” Wild said.

 Teamsters Local 773 President Dennis Hower, who served as moderator for the call, said that is a position more lawmakers need to take.